vortexint/tinyDocs/README.md

 # tiny-wiki
-Mad simple PHP wiki engine for auto-generating code documentation webpage with it's own markup language and highlight.js syntax highlighting.
+Mad simple PHP wiki engine for auto-generating code documentation webpage with support for markdown using * [Parsedown](http://parsedown.org/) or alternatively it's own markup WIP language, also featuring highlight.js syntax highlighting.

 # .tinyw file
 tinyw is a work-in-progress simple markup language, it aims to provide a simple standardized way to